|WEDNESDAY MARKET NOW OPEN!|

 | Flat River Nursery

-Flat River Nursery and Farm will be at market with pesticide- free greenhouse tomatoes ,pesticide-free cucumbers, cabbage, potted herbs, bedding plants, beautiful hanging baskets, squash, cut flowers and more.
+Flat River Nursery and Farm will be at market with pesticide- free greenhouse tomatoes, pesticide-free cucumbers, cabbage, potted herbs, bedding plants, beautiful hanging baskets, squash, STRAWBERRIES and more.

 Charles and Joan Holeman

 Been thinking of Memorial Day picnics, cookout, or party ideas?
 We have great recipes to share and plenty of lamb choices available.

 Lamb: At Stoney Mtn Farm we're Raising Navajo Churro's, an Heirloom Breed of sheep Recognized by SLOW FOOD as a "flavor worth saving!"
 On the endangered list, why?
 Our sheep grow slow, that doesn't work well in most large farm operations.
 Born and raised here...they aren't processed until 12-18 months of age and the flavor nor texture are compromised.
 Because they are slow growing and small the flavor maintains lamb like qualities...ask our many fans.